-The water heater is now in 'ON mode' and will ignite. - 11.
-Once the display shows the text RUNNING you must wait about 1 minute before reading the dynamic pressures. - 12.
-Use the pressure gauge to read the supply pressure at the test nipple 2.
-Refer to Table 3.4.
+- 11. Once the display shows the text RUNNING you must wait about 1 minute before reading the dynamic pressures (the fan needs this time to run up to full rotational speed). - 12.
+(2) Use the pressure gauge to read the supply pressure at the test nipple (3).
+Depending on the gas, refer to Tabel 3.5.